Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 In this section, we will log on to Delta and launch a container which has btree_chromo and LAMMPS already installed.
 Then, we will start running a simulation of the minimal cell chromosome.

 > [!NOTE]
 The reason we are doing this first, is so that the simulation will be left running throughout the rest of day and tomorrow morning.
+The simulations take around 14 hours to run, even using the A100 GPUs on Delta which are very fast.
 Tomorrow morning/afternoon we can visualize the results of our simulations.
 >

 **Step 1: Log in to Delta**